archi-jusi/govc/README.md

 # govc
-Repo with govc script to manage Vmware
+Repo with bash script using govc to manage Vmware Esxi host and resource.

 To connect to your Vcenter, use these ENV variables :